ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingparticletracking.rst

 .. figure:: ./media/usingparticletrackingMedia/media/image12.png
    :align: center
    :alt: A screenshot of a computer Description automatically generated
-   :width: 4.05218in
-   :height: 5.4125in

-   Figure 5‑42: The ArcNLET-Py Particle Tracking Module output in the Catalog Pane
+   Figure 11-12: The ArcNLET-Py Particle Tracking Module output in the Catalog Pane

 1. Take a moment to review the shapefile output to ensure your data has been processed correctly.
 Your data processes must be done correctly